 - ‘‘Contract’’ means this contract for the supply of Goods and/or Services comprised of these terms and conditions and the Order;

-- “Data Protection Legislation” means the Data Protection Act 2018 (or any subsequent legislation including the General Data Protection Regulations (EU) 2016/679) and any other data protection or privacy legislation which applies to the parties or to the Services in any jurisdiction, including any sub-ordinate legislation, regulation or guidance issued by the regulator responsible for data protection in such jurisdiction;
+- “Data Protection Legislation” means the Data Protection Act 2018 (or any subsequent legislation including the General Data Protection Regulations (EU) 2016/679, and the UK-GDPR) and any other data protection or privacy legislation which applies to the parties or to the Services in any jurisdiction, including any sub-ordinate legislation, regulation or guidance issued by the regulator responsible for data protection in such jurisdiction;

 - ‘’Effective date’’ means the commencement date for the Services as set out in the Order;

 - “Employment Claims and Liabilities” means all losses, compensation, orders, damages, costs (including the costs of enforcement), actions, awards, penalties, fines, proceedings, claims, demands, liabilities (including without limitation any liability to tax and any liability to pay a redundancy payment, whether statutory or contractual), injuries, direct, indirect or consequential loss (all three of which terms include, without limitation, pure economic loss, loss of profits, loss of business, depletion of goodwill and like loss), and expenses (including, without limitation, legal (on a full indemnity basis) and other professional fees and expenses) which DFIN incurs or suffers, whenever arising or brought, arising directly or indirectly in connection with employment or termination of employment;